 So, what’s the bad news?
 Coffee will lose quality over time.
 That’s because oxygen is the enemy of freshly roasted coffee beans (and grounds).
-Over time, exposure to air will cause your coffee to break down, losing flavor and intensity.
+Over time, exposure to air will cause your coffee to break down and lose flavor and intensity.
 Even though those beans won’t technically go bad, they’re still best consumed within three to four weeks of purchasing.
 And for ground coffee, aim to drink up within two weeks.

 You might’ve heard that you should store coffee beans and grounds in the refrigerator or freezer to keep them tasty for longer.
 That’s actually *not* true, at least when it comes to the fridge.
-You see, coffee beans are absorbent.
-Store them in the fridge and any pungent odors (onions, garlic, last night’s leftovers) will get soaked right up.
+Coffee beans are absorbent—store them in the fridge and any pungent odors (onions, garlic, last night’s leftovers) will get soaked right up.
 Not to mention the refrigerator will suck the moisture out of those beans, causing them to go stale even faster.

 As for cold brew, it’ll keep for about a week in the fridge if stored in a lidded container.
 Happy drinking, y’all.